haybulab/spring-cloud-k8s-config-controller/README.md

 a hybrid solution to configure spring-based services running in a K8s cluster.
-The solution offers a centralized server to cater configuration data while leveraging a shared informer event handler that reacts to ConfigMap resources events in the a clusters namespace.
+The solution offers a centralized server to cater configuration data while leveraging a shared informer event handler that reacts to ConfigMap resources events in a clusters namespace to refresh configuration of remote services.

 The experiment updates the config module in Spring-Cloud-Kubernetes project to hit a Restful endpoint of the central service to configure a target microservice